 In 2014, St. Petersburg College implemented Faculty180 (SPC’s digital portfolio tool) as the submission platform for full time faculty annual evaluations.
 In 2015, it was rolled out for adjunct faculty.
 The digital portfolio platform incorporates SPC instructional evaluation criteria and course data reflection, providing electronic archive of activities and supporting documentation to be utilized from year to year.

-Data for summer and fall 2017 is now available on your Faculty180 form.
-Data for spring 2018 will be available by the end of the academic year.
-For information regarding the SSI Data, please refer to the PDF tutorials provided above.
-Additionally, you can access the most recent state of your data directly from the Student Survey of Instruction Website under the section Access SSI and Grade Distribution Results.
+SSI and Student Success Rates Data for the summer and fall 2019 terms have been posted on your Faculty180 evaluation form.
+Data for spring 2020 will be available on your form by the first week of June.
+Additionally, you can access the most recent state of your data directly at the Student Survey of Instruction Website by clicking on the SSI Results Database hyperlink located right under the Access SSI and Grade Distribution Results section.

 Classroom Observation Forms

 The links below have been provided to assist faculty or evaluators who require a classroom observation form, which can be printed and completed, then scanned and attached into Faculty180.
 This requirement may differ by department, so please contact your Dean, Chair, or Program Director for more information.